 It is important to all of us as social workers that we contribute to the well-being of the community and support one another during this time.
 We have launched the following initiatives to assist our fellow Detroiters.

-- Detroit Community Resource List – The SSW has compiled a list of resources (health, mental health counseling, unemployment, housing, energy, food, water, emergency financial assistance, transportation, child and youth learning, and internet and cell phone services) for Wayne, Macomb and Oakland counties.
-This will be updated regularly as contacts and resources become available.
+- Detroit Community Resource List The SSW has compiled a list of resources (health, mental health counseling, unemployment, housing, energy, food, water, emergency financial assistance, transportation, child and youth learning, and internet and cell phone services) for Wayne, Macomb and Oakland counties.

-- Care packages for those hospitalized – Activities are being organized with Detroit area hospital partners, local organizations and Social Work students to assemble care packages for those currently in the hospital experiencing loneliness and anxiety.
-Care packages will include donated items such as books, cell phone chargers and iPads.
-We are also partnering with local agencies to print and hang artwork in the rooms of those isolated in the hospital.
-Additional details to come.
+- COVID-19 patient improvement and well-being initiative Activities were organized with Detroit area hospital partners, local organizations and Social Work students to assemble care packages for those currently in the hospital experiencing loneliness and anxiety.
+Care packages included donated items such as books, cell phone chargers and iPads.
+We also partnered with local agencies to print and hang artwork in the rooms of those isolated in the hospital.

 Social Work Warrior expertise